osama-mahmoud-h/Social-Network-Api-microservice1-Spring-boot-/README.md

 - **Logging Service**: Responsible for logging using ELK stack.
 - **Security Service**: Responsible for security using Spring Security Keycloak.
 - **Load Balancer Service**: Responsible for load balancing using Nginx.
-- **Circuit Breaker Service**: Responsible for circuit breaking using Resilience4j.
 - **Rate Limiting Service**: Responsible for rate limiting using Redis.
 - **Caching Service**: Responsible for caching using Redis.
 - **API Documentation Service**: Responsible for API documentation using Swagger.
-- **CI/CD Service**: Responsible for CI/CD using GitHub Actions.
 - **Docker Service**: Responsible for containerization using Docker and Docker Compose.

 The services are deployed as Docker containers and managed using Docker Compose.
 The system is designed to be scalable, fault-tolerant, and secure.